adhearsion/adhearsion-website/docs/source/call-controllers.md

 end
 </pre>

 Here, #join will block until either the 3rd-party call hangs up, or is otherwise unjoined out-of-band.
 It is possible to do an asynchronous join by specifying :async => true, in which case #join will only block until the join is confirmed.
+Your controller will then resume executing commands on the call while the parties are talking.

 Calls may be unjoined out-of-band using the Call#unjoin method, which has a similar signature to #join.

 ## Making outbound calls

-Similarly to #join, it is possible to make an outbound call to a third-party, and then to join the calls on answering:
+Similarly to #join, it is possible to make an outbound call to a third-party, and then to join the calls on answering.
+The #dial method handles this automatically.

 <pre class="brush: ruby;">
 class SuperSecretProjectCall < Adhearsion::CallController